george-amgad01/Assiut-Traffic-Monitoring-Control-Dashboard/README.md

 # Core Components

-## main.py
+### main.py

-Acts as the application entry point.

-Responsibilities:

-* Initialize the PyQt application
-* Configure runtime settings
-* Create dashboard components
-* Launch simulation workers
-* Manage application lifecycle

-The main file is responsible for bootstrapping the entire dashboard environment.

----
+Entry point of the dashboard that initializes the PyQt application, loads runtime configurations, creates the main interface, and launches background simulation processes.

-## worker.py
+### worker.py

-The worker serves as the backend processing layer.

-Responsibilities:

-* Execute traffic simulation processes
-* Collect live traffic metrics
-* Track vehicle positions
-* Process intersection statistics
-* Generate structured JSON payloads
-* Stream updates to the dashboard

-The worker operates inside a dedicated QThread to prevent the user interface from freezing during intensive simulation and AI computations.

-Without this separation, the dashboard would become unresponsive while the traffic control system is running.

----
+Backend processing layer responsible for running traffic simulation and AI computations in a dedicated `QThread`.
+It collects real-time traffic metrics, vehicle positions, and intersection statistics, then streams structured JSON updates to the dashboard without blocking the user interface.

-## window.py
+### window.py

-Acts as the dashboard controller.

-Responsibilities:

-* Receive backend updates
-* Handle signal-slot communication
-* Synchronize frontend components
-* Push updates to JavaScript
-* Manage dashboard events

-This layer acts as the communication bridge between Python and the web-based frontend.

----
+Controller layer that bridges the backend and frontend.
+It receives live updates through PyQt signal-slot communication and synchronizes dashboard components by forwarding data to the visualization layer.

-## assiut_map.html
+### assiut_map.html

-The visualization layer of the system.

-Built using:

-* HTML
-* CSS
-* JavaScript
-* Leaflet.js
-* OpenStreetMap

-Responsibilities:

-* Render traffic maps
-* Display intersection information
-* Visualize congestion
-* Show vehicle movements
-* Update charts and KPIs
-* Present operational analytics
+Frontend visualization layer built with HTML, CSS, JavaScript, Leaflet.js, and OpenStreetMap.
+It renders the traffic network, intersection analytics, congestion heat maps, vehicle movements, charts, and real-time performance indicators.
 ---

 # Dashboard Hierarchy